European Train Control System: Baseline 3

 Stakeholders such as Deutsche Bahn have opted for a streamlined development model for ETCS – DB will assemble a database of change requests (CRs) to be assembled by priority and effect in a CR-list for the next milestone report (MRs) that shall be published on fixed dates through ERA.
 The SRS 3.4.0 from Q2 2014 matches with the MR1 from this process.
 The further steps were planned for the MR2 to be published in Q4 2015 (that became the SRS 3.5.0) and the MR3 to be published in Q3 2017 (whereas SRS 3.6.0 was settled earlier in June 2016).
 Each specification will be commented on and handed over to the RISC for subsequent legalization in the European Union.
 Deutsche Bahn has expressed a commitment to keep the Baseline 3 specification backward compatible starting at least with SRS 3.5.0 that is due in 2015 according to the streamlined MR2 process, with the MR1 adding requirements from its tests in preparation for the switch to ETCS (for example better frequency filters for the GSM-R radio equipment).
 The intention is based on plans to start replacing its PZB train protection system at the time.

 In December 2015, the ERA published the Baseline 3 Release 2 (B3R2) series including GSM-R Baseline 1.
-The B3R2 is publicly named to be not an update to the previous Baseline 3 Maintenance Release 1 (B3MR1).
+The B3R2 is not an update to the previous Baseline 3 Maintenance Release 1 (B3MR1).
 The notable change is the inclusion of EGPRS (GPRS with mandatory EDGE support) in the GSM-R specification, corresponding to the new Eirene FRS 8 / SRS 16 specifications.
 Additionally B3R2 includes the ETCS Driver Machine Interface and the SRS 3.5.0.
 This Baseline 3 series was accepted by European Commission with decisions 2016/919/EC in late May 2016.
 The decision references ETCS SRS 3.6.0 that was subsequently published by the ERA in a Set 3 in June 2016.
 The publications of the European Commission and ERA for SRS 3.6.0 were synchronized to the same day, 15 June.
 The Set 3 of B3R2 is marked as the stable basis for subsequent ERTMS deployments in the EU.